Aircloak/aircloak/cloak/docs/diffix.md

 There needs to be enough noise that the analyst's confidence in a guess as to the presence or absence of the victim in the right query is low.

-Alternatively, we can assume a worst-case where an analyst knows every value in a column except that of a single user (the victim), and the analyst wants to determine if the victim is included in the database or not.
-If a query taking the sum of the column is greater than the sum of all known values, then again the analyst can assume that the victim is in the database, and again there needs to be enough noise to keep the analyst's confidence low.
+Alternatively, we can assume a worst-case where an analyst knows every value in a column except that of a single user (the victim), and the analyst wants to determine if the victim is included in the datasource or not.
+If a query taking the sum of the column is greater than the sum of all known values, then again the analyst can assume that the victim is in the datasource, and again there needs to be enough noise to keep the analyst's confidence low.

 Since the victim may be a heavy contributor, there needs to be enough noise to obscure the presence or absence of a heavy contributor.
 The analyst can, however, in many cases estimate the magnitude of noise that was added.
 Indeed, the cloak explicitly reports this to the analyst for the purpose of better understanding the cloak's answer.
 If there is an extreme contributor, then merely the magnitude of noise can reveal with high confidence the presence or absence of the user.

 To prevent this, the cloak flattens the extreme user or users values to hide the extreme user by blending it in with the heavy users.
 The noise is then based on the average contributions of the heavy users.
 Unfortunately, the cloak cannot report how much flattening took place, since that would defeat the purpose.
 As a result, aggregate values can on occasion be very inaccurate, and the analyst needs to be aware of this possibility.

 In Diffix Birch, the perturbations for extreme and heavy contributors were done explicitly.
 That is, the cloak would explicitly determine the contributions of each user, identify the extreme and heavy contributors, and compute the flattening and noise accordingly.
-This process would sometimes incur a heavy performance penalty, as the database would have to convey per-user information to the cloak.
+This process would sometimes incur a heavy performance penalty, as the datasource would have to convey per-user information to the cloak.

 To improve performance, Diffix Cedar uses per-bucket rather than per-user information.
-In most cases, this substantially reduces the amount of data transferred from the database to the cloak.
+In most cases, this substantially reduces the amount of data transferred from the datasource to the cloak.
 Unfortunately, this means that the cloak can no longer explicitly determine the extreme and heavy contributors.
 Instead, the cloak uses aggregate statistics about the users in each bucket to *estimate* the extreme and heavy contributors.

 The statistics are these (line numbers taken from [example query](#generate-db-query)):